 6 reasons to read 101 Ways To Win An Election

-You may just have heard that Ed Maxfield and I have written a book, now on to its second edition, about how elections are won.
+You may just have heard that Ed Maxfield and I have written a book, now on its third edition, about how elections are won.
 If you’ve not yet read it, here are six reasons to give it a whirl…

-If our book was an English child, it would have got through potty training, seen off the first few years in primary school and be off into the joys of key stage 2.
-Which makes us continually grateful that it is also into a second edition and still selling.
+If our book was an English child, it would have got through potty training, seen off the first few years in primary school, passed through key stage 2 and be facing up to the joys of key stage 3.
+Which makes us continually grateful that it is also into a third edition and still selling.
 We have even spotted it on the shelves of real bookshops (and not just the ones we’ve sneaked in into in a ego-driven case of reverse shoplifting).

 If you aren’t one of those who have read it yet, here, with apologies to Melting Asphalt, are six good reasons we hope you will: